-Figure 4 plots the resolution table lengths as a function of the number N of EBs, based on Table 3.
+4) Summary: Figure 4 plots the resolution table lengths as a function of the number N of EBs, based on Table III.
 Figures 4(a) and 4(b) show the resolution table length as a function of the number of EBs for the packed and for the round-robin placement, respectively.
 The values for SAL and for Pull in Figure 4(a) are equal to 0 for N < T, therefore they are not seen in the left side of the graphs.
 Similarly, Figures 4(c) and 4(d) plot the same table lengths, but assuming that the number of tenants T is scaled such that the ratio $\frac{N}{T}$ is kept fixed.
-The values for SAL and for Pull in Figure 4(a) are equal to 0 for all N, therefore they are not seen in the graphs.
+The values for SAL and for Pull in Figure 4(c) are equal to 0 for all N, therefore they are not seen in the graphs.
+Figure 4(d) is interesting since its illustrates the scalability of SAL.

-5.3 Network Load
+C. Network Load